Reconstruction of the non-linear wave at a buoy from shoreline data and applications to the tsunami inverse problem for piece-wise sloping bathymetry: Boussinesq Equation

 The classical Boussinesq equation is given in dimensionless units as

 The natural recourse is to dimensionalise the equation into common units using the substitution:

 where the tilde signifies the quantity in dimensional units, \(H_0 \) is the characteristic height, and \(g\) is acceleration due to gravity.
 This ensures that the equations will describe the same physical characteristics.
 Stitching the two equations together requires the Boussinesq equation on the half-line.
 Solutions and discussions on this were done in \cite{Fokas}.
 However, for a simpler model, we can assume a solution to the Boussinesq equation on the full line.
+We want to manufacture a solution to the inverse problem.
 For a moment, think about the forward problem.
 We can have a travelling wave (think of a single soliton for now) that passes through the boundary between Regions 1 and 2 in the direction of Region 1.
 We then read off the data at the boundary and enter it as boundary conditions for the sloping domain (Region 1).
-Notably, we assume $\psi_{\text{b}} \approx \eta_b$ (equivalently $u_{\text{b}}^2 \ll 1$) as a further simplification (because we want to avoid projections).
-This boundary condition (single soliton), however, leads to the wave ``bouncing'' within the interval, since the boundary value is zero after the wave first enters.
+Notably, we assume $\psi_{\text{b}} \approx \eta_{\text{b}}$ (equivalently $u_{\text{b}}^2 \ll 1$) as a further simplification (because we want to avoid projections).
+This assumption is typical: while the speed of propagation of a long tsunami wave over deep water is of order of hundreds metres per second, the flow velocity is of order of tens metres per second; similar arguments have previously been made by \cite{Synolakis87}.
+As seen in Figure \ref{fig:bcs_recovered}, indeed \(\eta_{\text{b}}\) is of order \(10^{-3}\) while \(u_{\text{b}}^2\) is of order \(10^{-6}\).
+Since the boundary condition obtained from the Boussinesq equation does not account for the wave reflected from the shore, this boundary condition (single soliton) leads to the wave ``bouncing'' within the interval, since the boundary value is zero after the wave first enters.
 An example of this behaviour is given in Figure \ref{fig:Runup_036_010_far_longtime}.